 The above recommendations are in alignment with the goals of OCSLA, recent executive orders, and longstanding practices.
-In achieving the requirements of 8(p)(4) of the OCSLA, the Department of the Interior's Principal Deputy Solicitor recently concluded that the Department has great discretion of interpretation and must strike a rational balance.
-BGA agrees that § 8(p)(4) of the OCSLA grants the Department a "broad statutory mandate," reserving for the Secretary discretion as to the manner in which to achieve the requirements enumerated therein.
+In achieving the requirements of 8(p)(4) of the OCSLA, the Department of the Interior's principal deputy solicitor concluded that the department has great discretion of interpretation and must strike a rational balance.
+BGA agrees that \S 8(p)(4) of the OCSLA grants the department a "broad statutory mandate," reserving for the secretary discretion as to the manner in which to achieve the requirements enumerated therein.
+Ivi

-In addition to the authority granted by Congress, the President also has authority to direct requirements on leases of the OCS and notable precedent exists for the President to do so.
+In addition to the authority granted by the U.S. Congress, the president also has authority to direct requirements on leases of the OCS and notable precedent exists for the president to do so.
 Current BOEM leases of the OCS include lease terms mandated by presidential executive order, specifically E.O.
-11246, which prohibits employment discrimination and establishes affirmative action requirements for nonexempt Federal contractors and subcontractors.
-Article II, § 1 of the United States Constitution provides that "executive Power shall be vested in" the President.
-Such power gives the President the right, in the absence of an express Congressional declaration to the contrary, to control the terms upon which public lands or property may be sold, leased, or used by private individuals or entities.
-Additionally, the President has been delegated "broadranging authority" over governmental procurement under various laws including, for instance, the Federal Property and Administrative Services Act, 40 U.S.C.
-101 et seq. which authorizes the president to "prescribe such policies and directives . . . as he shall deem necessary" for the promotion of an economical and efficient system for procurement and supply."
+11246, which prohibits employment discrimination and establishes affirmative action requirements for nonexempt federal contractors and subcontractors.
+Viii Article II, § 1 of the U.S. Constitution provides that "executive Power shall be vested in" the president.
+Such power gives the president the right, in the absence of an express congressional declaration to the contrary, to control the terms upon which public lands or property may be sold, leased, or used by private individuals or entities.
+Viii

 A presidential executive order can direct the terms of leases entered into under the OCSLA.
 In fact, in Crown Central Petroleum Corp. v.
 Kleepe, 424 F.Supp.
 744 (1976), a U.S. federal court affirmed that a lessee of a lease agreement entered into under the authority of the OCSLA is a government contractor under the terms of E.O.
 11246 and therefore subject to its directives.
-This proposition, that leases of public lands by the Federal Government are "contracts" and lessees are "contractors" has repeatedly been affirmed by the U.S. Federal Government.
+This proposition, that leases of public lands by the federal government are "contracts" and lessees are "contractors" has repeatedly been affirmed. ^{lix}

 Recent executive orders commit to revitalizing U.S. supply chains and creating well-paying union jobs.
-Specifically, EO 14008 § 204. states: to "combat the climate crisis" the President has directed alignment of Federal procurement and real property, public lands and waters, and financial programs to" to create an "immediate, clear, and stable source of product demand" that will catalyze private sector investment into and accelerate the advancement of America's industrial capacity to supply, domestic clean energy, buildings, vehicles, and other necessary products and materials."
-At § 206, President Biden further directed all agencies to "adhere to the requirements of the Made in America Laws in making clean energy, energy efficiency, and clean energy procurement decisions" consistent with Executive Order 14005, Ensuring the Future Is Made in All of America by All of America's Workers (Jan.
+Specifically, EO 14008 § 204. states:

+"It is the policy of my Administration to lead the Nation's effort to combat the climate crisis by example-specifically, by aligning the management of Federal procurement and real property, public lands and waters, and financial programs to support robust climate action.
+By providing an immediate, clear, and stable source of product demand, increased transparency and data, and robust standards for the market, my Administration will help to catalyze private sector investment into, and accelerate the advancement of America's industrial capacity to supply, domestic clean energy, buildings, vehicles, and other necessary products and materials."

+EO 14008 § 206, President Biden further directed all agencies to "adhere to the requirements of the Made in America Laws in making clean energy, energy efficiency, and clean energy procurement decisions" consistent with Executive Order 14005, Ensuring the Future Is Made in All of America by All of America's Workers (Jan.
 25, 2021).